 Red kangaroos live throughout most of the central part of mainland Australia, in areas with less than 500 mm (18 in) average annual rainfall.

 They prefer open plains habitat, including grasslands and deserts, as long as there are at least a few scattered trees for shelter.

-A group of Kangaroos (called a mob) may consist of from 2 to several hundred animals.
+A group of kangaroos (called a mob) may consist of from two to several hundred animals.
 There is usually one dominant male, several adult females, and both male and female juveniles.

 COPING WITH THE HEAT

-Summers in the interior of Australia are intensely hot; daytime temperatures often reach well over 40 degrees C (105 F ).
-Kangaroos rest under trees or shrubs during the heat of the day, and come out to feed in the cool of the evening and at night.
+Summers in the interior of Australia are intensely hot; daytime temperatures often reach well over 40 C (105 F).
+Kangaroos rest under trees or shrubs during the heat of the day and come out to feed in the cool of the evening and at night.